MrEliasen/Zolid-Framework/README.md

 ##Zolid Framework - 0.1.6.1
 MVC based PHP framework which allows you to very quickly build a website which requires a user system (login, signup, password reset etc.).
 It comes packed with a lot of security features to help protect against CSRF, XSS, Session Hijacking and more, which is easy to implement.

+##Heads up! v0.2.0 release Imminent!
+Version 0.2.0 brings a lot of fixes and features, and a lot of the core files and structure has been updated changed to the point where upgrading from 0.1.x would not be possible.
+Once 0.2.0 is released you will need to essentially "remake" your website or at least port over your old site manually.
+I therefor suggest waiting for version 0.2.0 release if you can (ETA May 25th).

 ##Feedback
 If you do not mind, I would love to hear from you if you think parts of the code can be improved in any way as I always love to get feedback and become a better developer.<br>
 You can do this by contributing to this repo or by contacting me directly.<br>